-2. Quarterly Water Supply Strategy: July - September 2021
+2. Quarterly Water Supply Strategy: October - December 2021

-On June 11, 2021 the Quarterly Water Budget Group including staff from the District, CalAm, the National Marine Fisheries Services (NMFS), State Water Resources Control Board's Division of Water Rights (SWRCB-DWR), and the California Department of Fish and Wildlife (CDFW) met and discussed the proposed water supply strategy and related topics for upcoming quarter.
+On September 10, 2021 the Quarterly Water Budget Group including staff from the District, CalAm, the National Marine Fisheries Services (NMFS), State Water Resources Control Board's Division of Water Rights (SWRCB-DWR), and the California Department of Fish and Wildlife (CDFW) met and discussed the proposed water supply strategy and related topics for upcoming quarter.

 Carmel River Basin Cal-Am will operate its wells in the Lower Carmel Valley in a downstream to upstream sequence, as needed to meet customer demand.
-The group recognized that WY 2021 is a dry year and the storms in later January - early February did not result in large sustainable flows on that Carmel River that would trigger sustained ASR Operations or Table 13 Diversions.
+The group recognized that WY 2021 was a dry year and the storms in later January - early February did not result in large sustainable flows on that Carmel River that would trigger sustained ASR Operations or Table 13 Diversions.
 The River dropped below flow triggers for diversion of ASR and Table 13 on February 3rd and with the dry conditions additional ASR injection did not occur.
 For this quarterly water budget, it was agreed that CalAm would plan to produce water from the wells in the Lower Carmel Valley to support system demand.
-The Los Flow period as defined in SBO 2002-02 began on May 2, 2021.
-Any new sources of water reduce the water available to be pumped from the river on a one to one basis consistent with SBO 2016-0016.
+The Low Flow period as defined in SBO 2002-02 began on May 2, 2021.
+The first 2 months of this budget remain in the Low Flow regime using the Lower River wells and PWM Recovery as the primary sources to meet system demand.
+December is the first month permits allow for ASR and Table 13 Diversions.
+If storms in December bring River conditions within permit conditions, Cal-Am will use the Upper Valley wells to provide water for injection into the Seaside Basin while producing water from the Lower Valley and PWM Recovery to meet system demand.

-Seaside Groundwater Basin Because flows in the Carmel River have fallen into the Low Flow regime, Cal-Am has shut off the Upper Carmel Valley wells and turned on the Seaside wellfield.
-The Seaside wells are currently being used to produce Seaside Native groundwater and recover PWM injected water.
-More PWM water will be injected than recovered this quarter with the goal of building up the operational reserve in order to enter WY 2022 with the full operational reserve in the aquifer.
+Seaside Groundwater Basin Because flows in the Carmel River remain in the Low Flow regime, Cal-Am has shut off the Upper Carmel Valley wells and turned on the Seaside wellfield.
+The Seaside wells are currently being used to recover PWM injected water.
+More PWM water will be injected than recovered this quarter with the goal of building up the operational reserve in the first quarter of WY 2022.
 There is also a goal to produce 25 AF of treated brackish groundwater from the Sand City Desalination Plant in each of these three months.